 Addiction has two components: psychological and physical dependence.
 The latter requires medical treatment through the process known as “detox,” which must be completed prior to psychological treatment and counseling.
 There are some websites that offer “do-it-yourself” detox kits and advice.
 These are no substitute for professional supervision and support by licensed medical professionals, however.

-In fact, attempting to detox at home can be dangerous, because the physical cravings that occur during withdrawal can be overwhelming – and a potentially fatal overdose can be the result.
+In fact, attempting to detox from drugs at home can be dangerous, because the physical cravings that occur during withdrawal can be overwhelming – and a potentially fatal overdose can be the result.